artsiomshushkevich/inflation-calculator/README.md

 # React + Vite

+> ⚠️ **Warning**: This application is vibecoded™ - meaning the code quality might smell like a dumpster fire on a hot summer day.
+Proceed with caution and a strong sense of humor!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: